WHD-Lab/Post-Selective-Inference/README.md

 6. Init and populate submodules: ``git submodule update --init``

-7. Create a new python3 virtual environment: virtualenv env3 -p python3.9
+7. Create a new python3 virtual environment: ``virtualenv env3 -p python3.9`` **Make sure you have virtualenv installed, and it's installed in python3.9 environment**

 8. Active the environment: ``source env3/bin/activate``